GpuZelenograd/memtest_vulkan/Readme.md

 The _only_ simple thing in result interpreting - is "If some errors are reported by memtest_vulkan - the PC has hardware problems".
 Most often GPU-related, but its hard to be sure if the problem is VRAM IC - related or GPU chip related.

-You can create [topic in siscussions](https://github.com/GpuZelenograd/memtest_vulkan/discussions/new?category=card-specific-memtest_vulkan-error-logs), sometimes the error log can be interpreted.
-Bust most of the times it is quite complex task, expand the theory section below
+You can create [topic in discussions](https://github.com/GpuZelenograd/memtest_vulkan/discussions/new?category=card-specific-memtest_vulkan-error-logs), sometimes the error log can be interpreted.
+Bust most of the time it is quite complex task, expand the theory section below

 <details><summary>